matter-labs/era-compiler-solidity/docs/01-installation.md

 # Installing the ZKsync Solidity Compiler Toolchain

-To compile contracts for ZKsync, you need the ZKsync compiler toolchain.
-The main component of this toolchain is [the zksolc executable](https://github.com/matter-labs/era-compiler-solidity/releases).
-However, this executable is not a complete Solidity compiler.
-It operates on artifacts provided by [the underlying solc compiler](https://docs.soliditylang.org/en/latest), that must be made visible to *zksolc*.
+To compile contracts for ZKsync, you need the ZKsync Solidity compiler toolchain.
+It consists of two components:

+1. The main component is [`zksolc` executable](https://github.com/matter-labs/era-compiler-solidity/releases).
+2. Internally, `zksolc` uses some functionality provided by the Solidity compiler, [`solc`](https://docs.soliditylang.org/en/latest).

+The Solidity compiler `solc` must be installed separately and made visible to `zksolc` in one of two ways:

+1. Add the full path to `solc` to the environment variable `$PATH`.
+2. Alternatively, provide the full path to `solc` through the `--solc` option, for example:

+    ```shell
+    zksolc --solc './solc' --bin 'Greeter.sol'
+    ```

+Refer to the section [Installation](#Installation) for more detailed instructions.

 ## System Requirements

 It is recommended to have at least 4 GB of RAM to compile large projects.
-The compilation process is parallelized by default, so the number of threads is equal to the number of CPU cores.
+The compilation process is parallelized by default, so the number of threads used is equal to the number of CPU cores.

 > [!IMPORTANT]
-> Large projects can consume a lot of RAM during compilation on machines with high number of cores.
+> Large projects can consume a lot of RAM during compilation on machines with a
-> If you encounter memory issues, consider reducing the number of `--threads`.
+> high number of cores.
+If you encounter memory issues, consider reducing the
+> number of threads using the `--threads` option.

-The table below describes the supported platforms and architectures:
+The table below outlines the supported platforms and architectures:

 | CPU/OS | MacOS | Linux | Windows |
 |:------:|:-----:|:-----:|:-------:|